amadeuio/fruits-store/README.md

 ## About

 The app contains the standard e-commerce store features and uses fruits as example products (with fun fruit emojis).
-Users can easily browse, search, view detailed product info, add products to bag or favorites, edit the bag contents, and visit it to simulate a mock checkout process.
+Users can easily browse, search, view detailed product info, add products to bag or favorites, edit the bag contents, and visit the bag to simulate a mock checkout process.
 The app focuses on simplicity and user-friendliness.
+The demo comes with some fruits in bag and favorites for demonstration purposes, play around with it and change it as desired!

 ## Features